eigenvoid/neoranks/README.md

 ### Notes
 1. If the site is ranked low in the search results for a certain tag and sorting method, the runtime of the program may be very long as it will fetch up to 100 pages of search results before moving on to the next search.
 2. `neoranks.py` cannot obtain tags for sites whose Neocities profiles are disabled.
-If a site's profile is disabled, the script will calculate ranks for all sites only.
+If a site's profile is disabled, the script will calculate its ranks against all sites only.